 Lang invites a guest artist every year to either restage a classic work by a modern dance luminary or create a new work on our students.
 Residencies often include the technique, history, and life of the artist and their work, including any historical, social, political, or cultural context.
 In addition to research, writing, and critical thinking, classes with guest artists involve intensive rehearsals to restage or create new repertory which is performed in the fall or spring dance performance.

-Trisha Brown Company - Dance Residency (Spring 2012)
+Trisha Brown Company - Spring 2012

 luciana achugar — Spring 2011